-Writers Write is your one-stop writing resource.
-In this post, we write about 20 fun ways to find ideas for a plot.
+Are you struggling to find an idea that’s worth writing?
+In this post, we give you 20 fun ways to find ideas for a plot.

 Do you struggle to find ideas for plots?